ambience-cloud/elixir-ambience/README.md

 ## Security note

-Mongo port is locked down to only access by localhost.
+Mongo port is locked down to only access with the host i.e. localhost.